 Creative Ways to Store

 These up-cycled wine crate night stands were my first creation for my room.
 Learn how to make them yourself in this blog post.
 They are simple and completely functional.
 Or if DIY is not your thing, these eco friendly stackable boxes are very similar.
 I love the feng shui of having night stands.
 I’ve never used night stands before.
 In Feng Shui, they represent being open to love and companionship.
-As I like to be as sustainable and creative as possible, I wanted to think outside the box
+As I like to be as sustainable and creative as possible, I wanted to think outside the box with my furniture pieces.

 I bought this trunk for $5 dollars at a yard sale.
 I use it to store t-shirts and work out clothing.
 I love trunks because they have rustic feel.
 On top, I’ve laid my Alpaca scarf that I bought on a recent trip to Ecuador.
 It’s such a luxuriously soft item and it’s texture helps soften the look of anything it touches.